Birdchain/whitepaper-business/README.md

-# Birdchain - White paper
+# Birdchain - Business white paper
 ## The app that rewards

 1. [Abstract](#abstract)